Asparagus Tongs

 Cute sugar tongs by our old friends at Elkington and Company.
 Dates to 1905; so they were probably made for one of the “Pretty Sisters,” Caronia or Carmania.
 In very good condition and measuring about… read more ›

 Here is a rarity!
-A tea pot from the on-board service of the RMS Queen Elizabeth.
-Since these aren’t marked with the company name and were only marked with the Queen Elizabeth’s distinctive metal sticker… read more ›
+A tea pot from the on-board service of the RMS Queen Elizabeth and RMS Queen Mary.
+Fantastic condition.
+Think of all the crew gossip that went on around this during a… read more ›